Why do you need to have an adult Oyster Card or Contactless card when visiting the United Kingdom?

 Let’s say that you top up your card for £10.
-When you use your card, each time you will be a charge for a single journey, however charging will stop after reaching the daily price.
+When you use your card, each time you will be a charge for a single journey, but charging will stop after reaching the daily price.
 The regular fees are not the same for different zones.

 For example, a single tube journey in central London costs £4.90 if you pay cash; It only requires £2.80 with the Oyster or Contactless card.
-Thus, Oyster Cardholders can save more than double for their travelling.
-Also, there is provision for discounts and concession for the children and students.
+Thus, Cardholders can save more than double for their travelling.
+Also, there is a provision for discounts and concessions for the children and students.
 If you register the card online in case of lost or stolen, you can call the TFL (or online) and stop the card and transfer the balance into a new card.
 The Cards are easy to top up in over 2200 newsagent shops and every TFL office allocated in Undergrounds or British Rail.

 Why should one use an Oyster Card in London?

 Soon after arriving in London, most travellers realise that they need to have a contactless card or an adult Oyster Card to make their travel easier and cheaper.
-While other Visitors upon arrival have to wait in a queue with their luggage; an Oyster Cardholders are ready to travel quickly by public transport.
+While other Visitors upon arrival have to wait in a queue with their luggage; Oyster Cardholders are ready to travel quickly by public transport.
 They will use public services at a cheaper rate than those who prefer cash payment.

 What is a Contactless Card?